Aurora Nealand

-Born May 28, 1979, Aurora Nealand is an American saxophonist, clarinetist, singer and composer.
-Among her many musical endeavors, she leads her own band, Aurora Nealand and the Royal Roses.
+Aurora Nealand is an American multi-instrumentalist (saxophone, clarinet, accordion), singer and composer.
+Among her many musical endeavors, she leads her own traditional jazz band, Aurora Nealand and the Royal Roses.

 Early life and education

-Born the youngest of four children in Pacifica, California, to parents she calls "hippies", Nealand moved to New Orleans in 2004 after earning a degree in music composition from the Oberlin Conservatory of Music in 2001, where she created her own major in music composition.
+Nealand was born the youngest of four children in Pacifica, California, to parents she calls "hippies".
+In 2001, Nealand earned a degree in music composition from the Oberlin Conservatory of Music, where she created her own major in music composition.
 While studying at Oberlin, Nealand spent eight months in New York City where she learned about Laurie Anderson, Brian Eno and Philip Glass.
+She also studied at the Jacques Lecoq School of Physical Theatre in Paris, France.

+Nealand moved to New Orleans in 2004.

 Career

 Nealand embarked on a cross country bicycle trip, during which she interviewed rural Americans and compiled their stories into a musical piece titled "American Dreams".
 The trip concluded in New Orleans, where she began playing traditional jazz, much of which she had grown up listening to in California.
 Nealand formed The Royal Roses in 2011 for a tribute concert to Sidney Bechet at Preservation Hall in New Orleans.
-Along with the Royal Roses, Nealand also performs as a member of the rockabilly band Rory Danger and the Danger Dangers and solo under the name Monocle.
-In 2019, Nealand, under the name "Monocle", brought her project "KindHumanKind" to the New Orleans Contemporary Arts Center, receiving a positive review from OffBeat magazine.
+Along with the Royal Roses, Nealand also performs as a member of the rockabilly band Rory Danger and the Danger Dangers and solo under the name The Monocle.
+In 2019, Nealand, under the name Monocle, brought her project "KindHumanKind" to the New Orleans Contemporary Arts Center, receiving a positive review from OffBeat magazine.
+Nealand began playing musical scores to the silent films of comedian Buster Keaton.
 She frequently performs in a duo with New Orleans pianist and singer Tom McDermott.
 As of 2023, her latest project is Aurora Nealand and the Reed Minders.

+Over the course of her career, Nealand has performed with artists as diverse as Pauline Oliveros, Jonathan Hart Makwaia, Preservation Hall Allstars, Bill Frisell, Tim Berne, James Singleton, Arto Lindsey, Germaine Bazzle, John Boutté, and Johnny Vidacovich, among many others.

+Nealand has performed as a featured artist at many venues and festivals worldwide, including Montreal International Jazz Festival, Istanbul Jazz Festival, Big Ears Festival, Copenhagen Jazz Festival, MPB Jazz Festival in Brazil, Lincoln Center, the Kennedy Center, SummerStage in New York City, and the New Orleans Jazz & Heritage Festival.

+She has worked as a musical facilitator with Found Sound Nation, an organization which facilitates international musical collaboration.
+She has been a teacher and performer with the Walden School for Young Composers for 20 years.
+Additionally, she is the co-founder of SONO (Sound Observatory New Orleans), which facilitates workshops of new music in the New Orleans region.

-Nealand was voted "Best Female Performer” by the 2016 Gambit awards, and her band was named "Best Traditional Jazz Band" in the 2015 and 2017 Big Easy Awards.
-She was named one of Downbeat Magazine's "Rising Stars" on both soprano saxophone and clarinet in 2017, 2018, 2020.
+Nealand was voted "Best Female Performer" by the 2016 Gambit awards, and her band was named "Best Traditional Jazz Band" in the 2015 and 2017 Big Easy Awards.
+She was named one of DownBeat magazine's "Rising Stars" on both soprano saxophone and clarinet in 2017, 2018, and 2020.